spena89/react-ecommerce/README.md

 # React based E-commerce

-This is a project developed for the React course from Coderhouse.
+This is a project developed for the ReactJS course from Coderhouse.
-It's for learning purposes only
+It's for learning purposes only.
+The app is deployed in

 ## Features